A VOTE FOR REV. WARNOCK AND OSSOFF IS A VOTE FOR CREATING EMOTIONAL HEALTH, THE VERY PANACEA FOR ALL THE ILLS OF SOCIETY

 Biden-Harris have made clear they mean business by giving every group a seat at the American power table.
 Voting Democrats into power is voting us into power.

-Biden-Harris are ready to address all the social ills of injustice, lack of wisdom, discrimination, inequality, biased laws, the mess in education and healthcare, etc. Please do not handicap them.”WILMINGTON, DELAWARE, UNITED STATES, December 22, 2020 /EINPresswire.com/ -- Please share this press release with as many as you can.
+Biden-Harris are ready to address all the social ills of injustice, lack of wisdom, discrimination, inequality, biased laws, the mess in education and healthcare, etc. Please do not handicap them.”ATLANTA, GEORGIA, UNITED STATES, December 22, 2020 /EINPresswire.com/ -- Please share this press release with as many as you can.

 — Sajid Khan